Weld-Macro:

 What to do with the results?

-The information achieved from these Weld-Macro examinations, although partial and incomplete, helps nonetheless in correcting welding procedures with the purpose to improve results and obtain satisfactory weld performance.
 It is also a demonstration of commitment for quality, a powerful argument in any discussion with customers.

 Therefore if assuring quality is a recognized element in the welding shop operation, then one should evaluate the advantages achievable vs. the effort required.

-It should be noted that a single Weld-Macro section is not sufficient.
 For a test piece length of 150 mm (6"), at least four sections should be performed, preferably in the locations where a visual imperfection is visible externally on the weld bead.
-For a tube welded joint, at least four sections are required, at 90 degrees apart.
-Repeated Weld Macro examinations give also a measure of the consistency of the process performed.

-Note - If the welded materials are not steel, but rather aluminum or stainless, then it may be more difficult to prepare the speciments without metallographic equipment.
-Etchants should be suited to the materials used.
+Note - If the welded materials are not steel, but rather aluminum or stainless, then it may be more difficult to prepare the specimens without metallographic equipment.

 Cross Sectioning

-Sawing however, if performed carefully with water cooling of the blade as necessary, is perfectly acceptable for Weld-Macro.
 It is recognized that heavy sections or hard materials are not readily cut by a mechanical saw.
-If these are the materials to study then one should be prepared to invest in a simple cutting machine that has means to clamp firmly the workpiece, and to section metal items with a water cooled abrasive disc.
+If these are the regular work materials to be processed in the shop then one should be prepared to invest in a simple cutting machine built for the purpose.

-Different machines are available with features suitable for most diverse requirements defined by the largest dimensions accepted within the machine and by the power of the motor drive used to operate it.
 Generally an enclosure prevents cooling water to be sprinkled outside.
 Movements, either manual or mechanized, are given to the disc relative to the work to perform the Weld-Macro section.
-A provision is made for clamping long bars, to let them protrude outside the enclosure.
+A provision is made for clamping long bars, letting them protrude outside the enclosure.

 Mounting

 Small Weld-Macro sections must be embedded in a suitable handling device or in plastic media that permit the necessary manipulations as described hereafter.
-However sizeable chunks of metal can be held by hand without mounting.

 However for the low power enlargement lenses or microscopes that we propose to use for the above purposes with Weld-Macro examinations, any suitable arrangement or clamping device that will hold the specimens in front of the optical instrument may be adequate.

-Two types of mountings are used.
-A simple press, sometimes using a hand operated hydraulic jack, compresses in a cylinder the metallic sample embedded in phenolic or other thermosetting material.
 The cylinder is then heated to the temperature that will let the plastic flow.
 Upon cooling the specimen is extracted, ready to be further processed for Weld-Macro or Micro examination.
 The entire cycle may last between fifteen and thirty minutes.

 The other method involves the preparation of the metallic specimens within simple tubular rubber molds.
 Then a special formulation epoxy or other two parts mixed plastic material is poured into the molds on the pre-placed metallic specimens and let set, possibly overnight unless a low temperature heating furnace can be used to accelerate curing.

-In the second method the initial outlay is minimal, only for purchasing the rubber molds.
-The consumables are possibly more expensive and less user friendly because of bad smell.
 But the number of specimens that can be prepared at one time is limited only by the availability of molds and by the quantity of mixed epoxy that can be prepared at one time.
-However the time for setting may last overnight so that the specimens are not readily available for immediate processing, but once cured they can be further prepared all at once.

 Many fully equipped metallurgical laboratories have both method available, the selection being made on a case per case basis.
 But for our welding shop, at least at the start, we consider that mounting is not necessary unless the sections are very small.